This document covers frequently asked questions related to TAM.

 No, however, it can be printed in the HR office and placed into the personnel file rather than the department printing and sending it to HR.

 Yes, Primary Hiring Manager is the first person in the approval chain.
-Primary Recruiter is last, but when you go into the approval chain you can change it and/or add someone where needed.
+Primary Recruiter is last, but it can be changed in the approval chain or additional people can be added where needed.

 Yes, additional approvers can be added to the approval chain by clicking the green + sign between the name boxes.
 Note: Only the person adding an approver to the chain can remove them from the chain.